lino-framework/book/docs/dev/initdb.rst

 replacing all data by default data loaded from the specified fixtures.

-This command removes *all existing tables* from the database (not only Django tables), then runs Django's `migrate` to create all tables, and finnaly runs Django's `loaddata` command to load the specified fixtures.
+This command removes *all existing tables* from the database (not only Django tables), then runs Django's :manage: `migrate` to create all tables, and finally runs Django's :manage:`loaddata` command to load the specified fixtures.

 For example the command